pjeanjean/sle2020-artifact/README.md

 #### Generate microservices

-Do a right click on nabla.dsl and select generate FM.
-It will generate the project of the microservices containing the Feature Model used to validate the deployment of microservices.
+In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Feature Model)` > `FM Generator FM`.
+It will generate the project of the microservice containing the Feature Model used to validate the deployment of microservices.
+The project `completion` is generated with a missconfiguration.
+Do a right click on it and select `Properties`.
+In `Java Build Path`, click on the button `Add Folder...` at the right and check the missing folder `src-gen`, then `Apply and Close`.

-Do a right click on nabla.dsl and select generate services.
-It will generate the projects for all the microservices.
+In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Service)` > `Service Generator`.
+It will generate the projects for all the microservices implementing the IDE services.

-Do a right click on nabla.dsl and select generate Script.
-It generate the script to build Docker images and provision them in the cluster.
+In the project `fr.cea.nabla`, do a right click on `nabla.dsl` and select `Generate (Cluster Scripts)` > `Script Generator`.
+It generate the scripts to build Docker images and provision them in the cluster.

 ### Microservices deployement